 These are delicious and my whole family scoffed them (… well, Ellie did, after I picked out her fruit 😉 I guess I’ll be making another batch that is fruit free).
 And I don’t think I’ve ever heard a more rapid response of ‘more more more!’ from George!!

-- 550 g spelt flour (I do half white and half wholemeal)
+- 500 g spelt flour (I do half wholemeal – and this year I’ve use half Khorasan)

 - 1 tsp apple cider vinegar (optional, but it works as a bread improver)